The Donald Cant Watts Corke Scholarship provides up to $7,500 for one year.

 Please visit Supporting Your Application for more information.

-It is expected that the online application will take approximately 30 minutes to complete.
-The main application questions are listed below to allow you time to prepare your answers prior to starting the online application.
+If you are shortlisted for the scholarship, you will be contacted to answer further application questions.
+Please check the email address you nominate in your scholarship application form at least twice per week.
+It is expected that the online application will take approximately thirty minutes to complete.
+The questions are listed below to allow you time to prepare your answers in advance.

 Find out more about applying for scholarships.